-Should any of the nominees for the Enova board become unavailable (an event which is not anticipated), and the size of the board is not reduced accordingly, proxies will be voted for the remainder of the listed nominees and for such other nominees as may be designated by the Enova board as replacements for those who become unavailable.
-The nominees for the Enova board receiving the highest number of affirmative votes of the shares entitled to vote for such nominees shall be elected as directors.
+Should any of the nominees for the board of directors become unavailable (an event which is not anticipated), and the size of the board is not reduced accordingly, proxies will be voted for the remainder of the listed nominees and for such other nominees as may be designated by the board as replacements for those who become unavailable.
+The nominees for the board of directors receiving the highest number of affirmative votes of the shares entitled to vote for such nominees shall be elected as directors.
 Votes withheld from any nominee are counted for purposes of determining the presence or absence of a quorum, but have no other legal effect under California law.

-The Enova board's nominees for reelection at the Enova Annual Meeting as Class II Directors (with terms expiring in 2000) are D. W. Derbes and R. H. Goldsmith.
-The Enova board Class I Directors (with terms expiring in 1999) are R. C. Atkinson, S. L. Baum, A. Burr and R. A. Collato.
-The Enova board Class III Directors (with terms expiring in 1998) are W. D. Jones, R. R. Ocampo, T. A. Page and T. C. Stickel.
+The board of director's nominees for reelection at the Annual Meeting are R. C. Atkinson, S. L. Baum, A. Burr, R. A. Collato, D. W. Derbes, D. E. Felsinger, R. H. Goldsmith, W. D. Jones, R. R. Ocampo, T. A. Page and T. C. Stickel.

-A brief biography of each nominee for election as a director, and each continuing director, of Enova is presented below.
+A brief biography of each nominee for election as a director is presented below.